cityofaustin/atxopendata.rocks/pages/about.md

 - Mobile applications strategies to promote citizen engagement and innovation
 - Social media standards.

-It put forth four recommend on:
+It put forth four recommends on:
 1. Develop an Open Government Directive with administrative guidelines on steps to achieve transparency, efficiency, and collaboration
 2. Identify funding requirements and an implementation  timeline for the various elements of the recommends ons
 3. Participate in a national dialogue on standards for Open Data Initiatives at the municipal level